Gemini-HUN/Bot_parts_global_localization/README.md

 # -Bot_parts_global_localization
 This mod translate the Dr Pepper Bot Parts DLC to multiple languages

-I'm add Russian and Hungarian language to the DLC
+I'm added Hungarian and Russian languages to the DLC
 # Translated:

 * Hungarian: Roschach96 and Gemini_HUN (me)